civol/HDLRuby/README.md

 __Note__:

-- A `HDLRuby::Low` description of hardware can only be built through standard Ruby class constructors, and does not include any validity check of the resulting hardware.
+- A `HDLRuby::Low` description of hardware can only be built through standard Ruby class constructors and does not include any validity check of the resulting hardware.